Cholesterol Lowering Supplements

-So what is the different between using cholesterol-lowering supplements and using foods like Flora ProActiv to lower cholesterol, and how can one include them in the diet simply and easily?
+So what is the difference between using cholesterol-lowering supplements and using foods like Flora ProActiv to lower cholesterol, and how can one include them in the diet simply and easily?

 Why use Flora ProActiv and plant sterol supplements to lower cholesterol?

 Plant sterols are found naturally in small amounts in vegetable oils, nuts, seeds, cereals, fruit, and vegetables.
 However, as part of a healthy diet and lifestyle, eating between 1.5 and 2.4g of plant sterols a day is needed to lower cholesterol by 7-10% in 2-3 weeks**.

 But it is not really possible to eat this quantity of plant sterols simply by adding more fruits, vegetables, and nuts to your diet.
 You would have to eat rather a lot to achieve the amount required for this cholesterol lowering effect.
 That is why many people interested in lowering their cholesterol to a desirable level choose Flora ProActiv products, occasionally alongside cholesterol lowering supplements.

 What about using beta-glucan supplements to reduce cholesterol?